datacentricdesign/iob22/index.md

 ### 04 Generative Art

 In the fourth Python programming assignment, you will move the user interaction from the Terminal to the web browser.
-You will organise your code in several files and rely on code from other developers by importing modules.
+You will organise the code in several files and rely on code from other developers by importing modules.
 You will create an algorithm that generates random Scalable Vector Graphics (SVG) that you can expose on the web.

 While-Loop
 {: .label .label-green }